-What Is a USP and Why Is It Important to Your School?September 25, 2019
+What is a USP and why is it important to your school?September 25, 2019

-A note from Digistorm: This post was originally published in October 2017 and has since been updated to include more relevant information.
+A note from Digistorm: this post was originally published in October 2017 and has since been updated to include more relevant information.

 If you work in marketing or business, you’ve probably heard the term ‘USP’ before.
 It stands for Unique Selling Proposition and it’s crucial to your school’s marketing plan.

-A well-defined USP should underpin your school’s entire marketing strategy.
-At its core, a USP is able to quickly answer why your school is the best choice for prospective parents.
-Another way to think about it as an elevator pitch: it’s the one sentence that clearly defines your school, your values, and your purpose.
+The perfect USP should underpin your school’s entire marketing strategy.
+At its core, a USP is able to quickly answer why your school is the best choice for prospective families.
+Let's look at it another way: it's an elevator pitch!
+It’s one sentence that clearly defines your school, your values, and your purpose.

 Why is the Golden Circle so effective?
-Well, we’re emotional beings and as Sinek states, the science behind this framework is the idea that we humans respond best when messages resonate with the parts of our brain that control emotions, behaviour and decision-making.
+Well, we’re emotional beings and as Sinek states, the science behind this framework is that humans respond best when messages resonate with the parts of our brain that control emotions, behaviour and decision-making.
 Makes sense right?
 This is why brands like Apple, for example, are so successful.

-Let’s take a look at Sinek’s example of the way Apple market their brand using the Golden Circle framework.

-Let’s imagine that Apple’s USP started with their what rather than their why — it would look something like this:
+Let’s take a look at Sinek’s example of Apple and the way they market their brand using the Golden Circle framework.
+Imagine if Apple’s USP started with their what rather than their why it would look something like this:

 “We make great computers.
 They’re user-friendly, beautifully designed, and easy to use.
 Want to buy one?”